Shana, where are you?

 Oh, promoting!
 Well, that’s different.
 Never mind!
 Where did you get the shirt?

-Mom, it’s not a real picture of me!
+Mom, that’s not a real picture of me!

 It’s a thing, on the internet!

 Oh, a thing!
-On the internet!
-Well, that’s different!
+Well, why didn’t you say so?
 Never mind!

 It’s still me, but it’s not me.